 An important feature of the MARS series are enlarged double-sided manipulators.
 We have a safety selector on both sides, a magazine release button on both sides and a double-sided, enlarged latches of the charging handle.The carrying sling attachment ring between the receiver body and the buttstock is also double-sided.

 The enlarged magazine release button shown in the photos above works perfectly.
 Repeated attempts have shown that despite its simple form on both sides, it works very well.

 The ejector port cover opens after pulling the charging handle and stays open after releasing it, giving access to the HopUp adjustment.
-Unfortunately, the bolt does not lock in the rear position.
+Unfortunately, the bolt carrier does not lock in the rear position.
 When making adjustment it is necessary to hold the charging handle back.
-While shooting, the bolt moves together with the piston moving in the cylinder (EBB system).
+While shooting, the bolt carrier moves together with the piston moving in the cylinder (EBB system).